BenOvermyer/benovermyer.com/content/kb/books.md

 11. _Light of the Jedi_ by Charles Soule
 12. _Kull: Exile of Atlantis_ by Robert E. Howard
 13. _No-Nonsense Buddhism for Beginners_ by Noah Rasheta
+14. _The Bloody Crown of Conan_ by Robert E. Howard

 ## 2020